marmelab/react-admin/packages/ra-no-code/README.md

 **Disclaimer**: Don't use this yet.
 This is a work in progress. 🐉🐉🐉

-A set of components to build a new react-admin application from CSV files with everything (data and configuration) stored in local storage.
+A distribution of the react-admin framework for building offline-first admins through a configuration GUI.
+Stores data and configuration in local storage.

 ## License